 A side point of note is that the patents and census records show a double “n” for Pulvermann whereas written on the front cover of catalogues a single “n” is used.
-Also of slight interest is that Pulvermann was German born and later emigrated to England where he became a British Citizen.
-I wonder of the mis-spelling of his name on catalogues was a deliberate attempt to appear to be more “British”.
+Also of slight interest is that Pulvermann was German-born and later emigrated to England where he became a British Citizen.
+I wonder if the mis-spelling of his name on catalogues was a deliberate attempt to appear to be more “British”.

 Through Pulvermann, Langenhan raised two further airgun related British patents.
-One on September 5th 1900 and the other on May 17th 1905.
-Both of which were also specific to designs relating to breech locks or barrel catches.
+One was on September 5th 1900 and the other on May 17th 1905.
+Both of which were also specific to designs relating to breech-locks or barrel catches.

 Also in around 1900, Langenhan produced their first air pistol, the “Pull Rod”.
 This is an exceptionally rare air pistol as only one example is known to exist.
 Images of the pistol are even rarer!